shhossain/computer_science/readme.md

 ## [Machine Learning]()
 Machine learning is the practice of teaching a computer to learn.
 The concept uses pattern recognition, as well as other forms of predictive algorithms, to make judgments on incoming data.
 This field is closely related to artificial intelligence and computational statistics.

-There are three subcategories of machine learning:
+### There are three subcategories of machine learning:

+### -Supervised machine learning
--[Supervised machine learning] models are trained with labeled data sets, which allow the models to learn and grow more accurate over time.
+In this machine learning models are trained with labeled data sets, which allow the models to learn and grow more accurate over time.
 For example, an algorithm would be trained with pictures of dogs and other things, all labeled by humans, and the machine would learn ways to identify pictures of dogs on its own.
 Supervised machine learning is the most common type used today.

+### -Unsupervised machine learning
--[Unsupervised machine learning] a program looks for patterns in unlabeled data.
+In Unsupervised machine learning a program looks for patterns in unlabeled data.
 Unsupervised machine learning can find patterns or trends that people aren’t explicitly looking for.
 For example, an unsupervised machine learning program could look through online sales data and identify different types of clients making purchases.

+### -Reinforcement machine learning
--[Reinforcement machine learning] trains machines through trial and error to take the best action by establishing a reward system.
+This trains machines through trial and error to take the best action by establishing a reward system.
 Reinforcement learning can train models to play games or train autonomous vehicles to drive by telling the machine when it made the right decisions, which helps it learn over time what actions it should take.

-Machine learning is also associated with several other artificial intelligence subfields:
+### Machine learning is also associated with several other artificial intelligence subfields:

-Natural language processing
+### Natural language processing

 Natural language processing is a field of machine learning in which machines learn to understand natural language as spoken and written by humans, instead of the data and numbers normally used to program computers.
 This allows machines to recognize language, understand it, and respond to it, as well as create new text and translate between languages.
 Natural language processing enables familiar technology like chatbots and digital assistants like Siri or Alexa.

-Neural networks
+### Neural networks

 Neural networks are a commonly used, specific class of machine learning algorithms.
 Artificial neural networks are modeled on the human brain, in which thousands or millions of processing nodes are interconnected and organized into layers.

 In an artificial neural network, cells, or nodes, are connected, with each cell processing inputs and producing an output that is sent to other neurons.
 Labeled data moves through the nodes, or cells, with each cell performing a different function.
 In a neural network trained to identify whether a picture contains a cat or not, the different nodes would assess the information and arrive at an output that indicates whether a picture features a cat.

-Deep learning
+### Deep learning

 Deep learning networks are neural networks with many layers.
 The layered network can process extensive amounts of data and determine the “weight” of each link in the network — for example, in an image recognition system, some layers of the neural network might detect individual features of a face, like eyes, nose, or mouth, while another layer would be able to tell whether those features appear in a way that indicates a face.